philipshih/telederm_snapcheck/README.md

 TeleDerm SnapCheck explores how automated dermatology image-quality gating impacts downstream teledermatology triage safety.
 We apply synthetic quality defects to public dermoscopy datasets and assess VLM performance with/without a calibrated ViT DIQA gate.
 This is the first study to demonstrate successful use of a DIQA gate for VLMs and assess how image defects impact VLM triage performance.

-> **Latest paired-test result (1,344 exposures):** SnapCheck cuts urgent miss rate of a VLM by 26.3 % to 8.2 % and raises urgent recall from 73.7 % to 76.6 %.
-The trade-off is a 14.5 % retake workload and 15.3 % urgent deferrals, covering 29 % of degraded inputs before clinician review (see `manuscript.md`).
+> **Result:** DIQA gating reduced urgent miss rate of a VLM by 26.3 % to 8.2 % and raised urgent recall from 73.7 % to 76.6 %.
+The tradeoff is a 14.5 % retake workload and 15.3 % urgent deferrals, requiring a total of 29 % degraded inputs to require clinician review (see `manuscript.md`).

 We show that a ViT image quality gate reduces urgent miss rate by 69% (26.3%→8.2%) when set to reject 15% of images based on their degree of quality.
 This is done through a synthetic degradation pipeline and public skin image datasets.
 DIQA gating improved sensitivity for darker skin tones (Fitz VI +6.3 pts; MST 8–10 +5.4 pts) without increasing retake burden.
 Of all defect types, motion blur resulted in the highest retake burden.
 This may suggest intervention against camera movement during capture is most important for triage workflows involving VLM-based diagnostic systems.